 If you have a job offer in the United States and an employer willing to help you acquire a temporary (nonimmigrant) U.S. employment visa in order to accept it, but you have a criminal record, it is likely you are inadmissible.
 That means you would be ineligible for a work visa (or any other visa or green card) with which to enter the United States.
 This holds true even if you don't have a formal conviction or even a formal arrest on your record.

-The good news is, if your criminal record renders you inadmissible, depending on the crime, you may still be able to ask the U.S. government to overlook ("waive") the crime for the purpose of obtaining legal employment in the United States.
-The not so good news is that you'll almost certainly need to hire a good immigration lawyer, which will add to the cost of the process.
+The good news is, if your criminal record renders you inadmissible, depending on the crime, you might still be able to ask the U.S. government to overlook ("waive") the crime for the purpose of obtaining legal employment in the United States.
+The not-so-good news is that you'll almost certainly need to hire a good immigration lawyer, which will add to the cost of the process.

 The list all of the crimes that can cause someone to become inadmissible for a visa is a long one, and we cannot simply summarize it here.
 Because of the strict U.S. immigration laws, even the most non-serious of illegal activity can trigger inadmissibility, such as admitting that you once experimented with marijuana.

 You can find several helpful discussions about types of inadmissibility and learn more about the different categories of crimes in this article on crimes and immigrant inadmissibility.